 While the Streamlined Procedures may appear (relatively) straightforward, they are not.

-There are always complex issues lurking beneath the surface, that attorneys who do not practice exclusively in this area miss — putting the client’s submission at risk.
+There are always complex issues lurking beneath the surface, that attorneys who do not practice exclusively in this area do not understand.

-Since the requirements for the streamlined program are generally less onerous than traditional voluntary disclosure, it seems like every attorney with a few years of attorney experience and a handful of streamlined cases under their belt is suddenly an “expert.”
-Many of these attorneys have no prior attorney law firm experience, have never prepared tax returns with PFIC or related issues, and either just struck out on their own, or have non-legal experience they are trying to substitute for lack of litigation, trial and tax law experience.
+Many of these attorneys who “claim” to specialize in this area of tax and law have no prior attorney experience, have never prepared tax returns with PFIC or related issues, and either just struck out on their own, or have non-legal experience they are trying to substitute for lack of litigation, trial and tax law experience.

 A Recent Case of Seriously Bad Streamlined Offshore Lawyering

 The origin of this post was the result of a recent case referral.

 We were referred a case from an individual who first used a small law firm that sent the client to a pre-selected, outside CPA.

 The attorney claims to specialize, but lists other areas of non-international tax law practice on their website.
 The Attorney only recently opened their own law practice a few years back, and did not feel it important to attend the CPA meetings with the client.

 During one of these meetings, the client inadvertently communicated legal information during a “casual conversation” to the CPA — which is not privileged.